The Role of the Receptionist

 They work under guidance from the doctors and implement policies laid down by the doctors.
 If you are frustrated with our practice, being rude to a receptionist is unlikely to help whereas talking to the doctors may bring about some improvements.

 One key policy is that our reception staff are under an absolute duty of confidentiality in the same way as a doctor or nurse is.
 Indeed breach of this duty would lead to immediate disciplinary action against the staff member concerned.

 Reception staff are trying to arrange speedy and efficient access to services for patients.
 As a practice we do not always have enough appointments available for a variety of reasons.
 Our team will do their best to get you an appointment at a convenient time subject to the availability of appointments.
 If you have a problem which you think is urgent and there is not a suitable appointment free please give brief details of the problem (e.g. Child with fever, asthma getting worse) to the receptionist who can then liaise with the doctor and see if an urgent extra appointment is warranted.
 It may be that the Doctor will contact you by phone to obtain further details.

 The reception staff also keep the doctors organised with reminders, organising prescriptions (up to 200 per day), dealing with forms, filing results and letters, dealing with our item of service fees, phoning patients or hospital departments and numerous other jobs.
 They have to juggle a number of different jobs at the same time and your patience is much appreciated.

-Our admin team of Janie and Adele work hard behind the scenes undertaking a wide variety of tasks.
+Our admin team of Janie, Adele, Julie and Farrah work hard behind the scenes undertaking a wide variety of tasks.
 This includes typing letters, processing referral requests, taking messages for doctors, entering clinical data, and doing numerous database searches required by the Health Authority and the Prescription Authorities.
 Their roles are varied but very important to the success of the practice.